 - We rent utility poles used in our operations.
 Generally, pole rentals are cancelable on short notice, but we anticipate that such rentals will recur.
-Rent expense incurred for pole rental attachments for the years ended December 31, 2008, 2007, and 2006, was \$47 million, \$47 million, and \$44 million, respectively. - We pay franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
+Rent expense incurred for pole rental attachments for each of the years ended December 31, 2009, 2008, and 2007, was \$47 million. - We pay franchise fees under multi-year franchise agreements based on a percentage of revenues generated from video service per year.
 We also pay other franchise related costs, such as public education grants, under multi-year agreements.
-Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$179 million, \$172 million, and \$175 million for the years ended December 31, 2008, 2007, and 2006, respectively.

-• We also have \$158 million in letters of credit, primarily to our various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.
-These letters of credit reduce the amount we may borrow under our credit facilities.
+Franchise fees and other franchise-related costs included in the accompanying statement of operations were \$176 million, \$179 million, and \$172 million for the years ended December 31, 2009, 2008, and 2007, respectively. - We also have \$124 million in letters of credit, primarily to our various worker's compensation, property and casualty, and general liability carriers, as collateral for reimbursement of claims.